tomio13/RDM-Desktop/docs/Usage.md

 uploading / publishing, to provide there a full record, which can be tested against expectations (standards).

+If the configuration setting 'full record' exists and is set to true, then every detail is saved in the file, and it can be used without the template.
+The resulted file is more complicated looking, so this setting is not set by default.
+The same setting gets saved into the file as well, to ensure the program recognizes this state even when the configuraiton is changed later.

 ## Opening a recorded experiment
 The configuration file contains a field: 'use form' set true.
 This instructs the program to regenerate the form GUI widget opening the file.
 If the editing